Intramural AIDS Research Fellowship

 Eligibility criteria

 Graduate (predoctoral level) students in the NIH Graduate Partnerships Program and postdoctoral trainees in the NIH Intramural Research Program, both U.S. citizens and individuals from abroad, are eligible to apply.
-Individual from underrepresented populations are particularly encouraged to apply.

 Note that Research and Clinical Fellows and others appointed as FTEs are not eligible.